Author Archives: LeNoury Law

 I have provided a link to the text of the full announcement below.

-In summary: The government is developing an enhanced vaccine certificate with a unique QR code that will be available by October 22, 2021.
+The government is developing an enhanced vaccine certificate with a unique QR code that will be available by October 22, 2021.

 Until such time, all Ontarians can print or download their vaccination receipt from the provincial booking portal.